valorem-labs-inc/clear/README.md

 The Settlement Engine follows the [ERC-1155 multi-token](https://eips.ethereum.org/EIPS/eip-1155) standard.
 Options can be written for any pair of valid ERC-20 assets (excluding rebasing, fee-on-transfer, and ERC-777 tokens).
 When written, an options contract is represented by semi-fungible Option tokens, which can be bought/sold/transferred between addresses like any ERC-1155 token.

-An option writer's claim to the underlying asset(s) (if not exercised) and exercise asset(s) (if exercised) is represented by a non-fungible Option Lot Claim token.
+An option writer's claim to the underlying asset(s) (if not exercised) and exercise asset(s) (if exercised) is represented by a non-fungible option lot Claim token.
 This Claim NFT can be redeemed for their share of the underlying plus exercise assets, based on currently exercised.

 The structure of an option is as follows: